 With the rise of Generative AI (GenAI) search tools, searching for information is becoming increasingly convenient.
 However, increased reliance on these tools raises concerns regarding how they impact users' thinking and learning.

-This work explores how metacognitive prompts—that encourage learners to pause, reflect, and think more deeply—can help them engage more actively with information generated by GenAI tools.
-Based on a formative study with 40 learners comparing their behaviors with vs without metacognitive prompts, we developed an adaptive system that provides personalized metacognitive prompts to guide learners in becoming more thoughtful and intentional in their search process.
+This work explores how metacognitive prompts—that encourage people to pause, reflect, assess their comprehension and consider alternative perspectives—can help them engage more actively and critically with information generated by GenAI tools.
+Based on a formative study with 40 college students comparing their behaviors and thought processes with vs without metacognitive prompts, we developed an adaptive system called MetaCues that provides timely cues to guide learners in becoming more thoughtful and intentional in their search and learning process.

 Paper to be presented at ASIS&T'25

-Through two field studies (N=72 and 97), we explored whether data science students, in guided collaboration with LLMs, can generate helpful hints for incorrect programming assignments while learning deeply through the hint-writing process.
-We compared three designs engaging students in writing hints and evaluated them based on their impact on student learning, engagement, and the quality of generated hints.
-One design included no AI support and the other two involved student-AI collaboration with different types of exposure to LLM-generated hints.
+Through two field studies (N=72 and 97), we explored whether data science learners, in guided collaboration with LLMs, can generate helpful hints for incorrect programming assignments while learning deeply through the hint-writing process.
+We compared three learning designs in which we varied whether and at what stage AI assistance is provided and evaluated them based on their impact on student learning, engagement, and the quality of generated hints.

-We found that deferring AI assistance by requiring students to write a hint on their own first is most effective for producing high-quality hints and may result in better learning outcomes compared to on-demand AI assistance.
-This work highlights the importance of student-AI interaction designs that promote active student engagement with AI tools.
+We found that deferring AI assistance, by requiring students to write a hint on their own before they receive AI assistance, helps them write significantly higher quality hints and engage more actively.
+This underscores the importance of student-AI interaction designs that promote active student engagement with AI.

 To better support learners in introductory data science courses, we qualitatively analyzed 47 students' incorrect assignment submissions in a data manipulation course (covering pandas, NumPy, etc.), conducted a log analysis of student interactions in Jupyterlab, and interviewed data science instructors.

 We categorized student mistakes into the categories shown below.
 For each mistake category, we provided actionable pedagogical recommendations and insights to develop scalable assessment and feedback generation tools.
-For instance, we suggested the features that can be extracted from data science code to detect student mistakes and provide feedback using supervised or semi-supervised machine learning methods.
-Overall, this work provides implications for instructors and instructional designers to teach data science at scale.
+For instance, we suggested the features that can be extracted from data science code to detect student mistakes and provide feedback using machine learning methods.

 Paper presented at SIGCSE'24

-Learnersourcing is a pedagogically supported form of crowdsourcing in which learners collectively generate useful content for future learners while engaging in a meaningful learning experience themselves.
-Two examples of learnersourcing are students creating multiple-choice questions or hints.
-This work takes a student-centered approach to understanding how we can design learnersourcing systems where students value the learnersourcing task, learn deeply, and generate high-quality output.
+Learnersourcing is a pedagogically supported form of crowdsourcing where students generate educational artifacts such as questions or hints through pedagogical engagement.
+This work takes a student-centered approach to understanding how we can design learnersourcing systems where students remain motivated, learn deeply, and generate high-quality output.

-We conducted a field experiment over 4 months with 3,661 students in the Coursera MOOC “Introduction to Data Science in Python”.
-The goal was to study the effects of learnersourcing on students who create Multiple Choice Questions (MCQs) and their motivations for engaging in question generation.
-Based on our insights, we proposed choice-based learnersourcing as a scalable personalized learning design for MOOCs.
+Through a field experiment over 4 months with 3,661 students in the Coursera MOOC “Introduction to Data Science in Python”, we identified choice-based learnersourcing as a scalable personalized learning design for MOOCs.
 Further, we identified factors influencing student motivation to engage in learnersourcing and provided insights for designing learnersourcing activities that promote student agency.

-This work presents an automatic pipeline using a knowledge graph and an image corpus to generate visual assessments at different difficulty levels for early childhood learners.
+This work presents an automated and scalable method for generating visual assessments at different difficulty levels for early childhood learners.